 19. Add a Pop of Color in Small Nooks

 You can add color to any room, regardless of the paint job.
-Notice how well these silver-finish floor vases go with the blue textured walls.
+If you have built-in shelving or niches, paint the back of them a vibrant color.
+Notice how well the silver-finish vases in this image pop against the blue textured background.

 20. For Purple Lovers